 Have you ever seen beautiful charts or dashboards that make the data “pop” in the report or presentation and wondered how could you do that?
 At Transform Consulting Group, we have made a lot of charts and graphs to help our clients evaluate their programs and understand important information in a way that is easy to digest.
 We work to find the most efficient ways to assist our clients with the data that they need to make informed, timely decisions.
 One way to do this is staying current with data analysis and visualization software.

 Recently, Transform Consulting Group used Tableau to complete a statewide needs assessment on Indiana’s youngest children ages 0-5 by pulling together data from multiple agencies and partners.
-The analysis resulted in the Indiana’s Early Learning Advisory Committee’s (ELAC) help 2017 Annual Report.
-The intended audience for the report are policy makers who do not have a lot of time to read technical reports, but Tableau equipped out team with creating a visually-appealing report that draws attention to the key findings.
+The analysis resulted in the Indiana’s Early Learning Advisory Committee’s (ELAC) 2019 Annual Report.
+The intended audience for the report are policymakers who do not have a lot of time to read technical reports.
+Tableau equipped our team with the tools to create a visually-appealing report that draws attention to the key findings.

 These are our top four tips of getting started with Tableau: